Big-Plato/hashmap-js/README.md

 # **Hashmap in JavaScript**

-A Hashmap is a data structure that indexes key-values pair with some sort of function that 'hashes' the key and puts a hash number in a bucket.
-This bucket is used to access a specific key directly with a `O(1)` time in a best case scenario.
-So it's pretty straightforward to use.
-In a worst case scenario, you will have a `O(n)` time to acess, remove or insert a value, because if inside the bucket you are looking there is a linked list, the time will increase relatively with the number of key-value pairs inside this bucket.
+A HashMap is a data structure that indexes key-value pairs using a function that 'hashes' the key and assigns it to a bucket based on the resulting hash number.
+This bucket is used to access a specific key directly with an O(1) time complexity in the best-case scenario.
+As a result, it's quite efficient and straightforward to use.
+However, in the worst-case scenario, the time complexity for accessing, removing, or inserting a value can degrade to O(n).
+This happens when the bucket you're looking at contains a linked list, and the time required increases relative to the number of key-value pairs stored in that bucket.

 If you want to know more about you can read this [article](https://samwho.dev/hashing/).